best-practice-and-impact/govcookiecutter/README.md

 Default responses are shown in the squared brackets; to use them, leave your response blank, and press enter.

+### Setup Questions Overview
+When you run the installer it will ask a few questions to tailor the environment to your workflow.
+Answer each one according to your current development setup.

+#### What does `locked_down_environment` mean?
+A *locked‑down* environment is one where network access is restricted such that you can only install Python packages via `pip`.
+In this scenario you cannot fetch pre‑commit hooks (or any other files) directly from GitHub repositories.
+Typical examples include:

+- Corporate Continuous Integration  runners that block outbound git traffic.
+- Air‑gapped virtual machines or containers that only have access to an internal PyPI mirror.
+- Secure workstations where only vetted binaries may be installed.

+If however you do have unrestricted internet/GitHub access and can pull pre‑commit hooks straight from their repositories, then your environment is not locked down.

+#### Quick Self‑Check

+- **Can you run `git clone https://github.com/...` from the terminal?**
+  - **No** → answer **Yes** (environment is locked down).
+- **Are you limited to `pip install <package>` commands only?**
+  - **Yes** → answer **Yes** (environment is locked down).
+- **Otherwise** you have full GitHub access → answer **No** (environment is not locked down).

 Once you've answered all the prompts, your project will be created.
 Then:

 1. Set up a Python virtual environment — [there are many ways to set up a virtual